grahamking/hatcog/README.md

 Get [Go](http://golang.org) v1+.
 Make sure the hatcogd checkout is on your GOPATH, then type `go build hatcogd`.
 That will put a `hatcogd` executable in your current directory.

 Copy or symlink it from `/usr/local/bin`.
 Finally you'll need to modify hjoin/hjoin.py so it can find your binary.

+## But I only have Python 2

+Most likely you already have python3, and if not it's easy to install it and run both versions of python side by side.
+That's what I do.
+They don't conflict.

 ## Development